Therapy

 Whatever the reason for the visit, whoever the client might be, and whatever the duration of treatment – psychotherapy has the potential to begin a process within the person which may lead to new insights about the “I” – insights which may bring about positive life changes.

 At my practice, I offer psychotherapy to individual clients – children, teenagers, and adults.
-I also offer couples, family, and group therapy.
-In addition, I present workshops and educational lectures to companies, schools, clinics, and other organisations interested in learning more about topics within the mental health field.
+In addition, I offer family therapy, workshops and educational lectures to companies, schools, clinics, and other organisations interested in learning more about topics within the mental health field.